By Mogbonjubade E. Adesulure and Ikwubiela Blessing

 WHAT ARE FAKE DRUGS?

-Fake drugs also referred to as counterfeit drugs that are fraudulently produced or mislabeled and purchased by consumers who believe them to be legitimate treatment.
+Fake drugs are also referred to as counterfeit drugs fraudulently produced or mislabeled and purchased by consumers who believe them to be legitimate treatment.
 These drugs can cause a range of health complications.
 They are usually produced in

 substandard conditions and with the wrong amount of active ingredients.
 They are also produced with the intention to deceive the consumer about the origin and authenticity of the drug/medicine.
 Counterfeiters can fake a variety of pharmaceutical drugs.
 The most common counterfeited drugs are the chronic medications.
 Chronic medications include antibiotics, corticosteroids, diabetes medicines, hypertensive medicines, drugs for erectile dysfunction, cancer drugs amongst others.